 Water quality monitoring is essential to assess the overall health of Lake Hopatcong on a year to year basis, identifying long-term trends or changes in water quality, and quantifying and objectively assessing the success and potential impacts of restoration efforts.

-The Lake Hopatcong Foundation has regularly held events that help remove debris and trash from the lake and it’s watershed.
-In 2016, the foundation began participating in Roxbury Township’s Adopt-A-Road program to clean a section of Mount Arlington Boulevard from the town border into Silver Springs.
+The Lake Hopatcong Foundation regularly holds events that help remove debris and trash from the lake and it’s watershed.
+In 2016, the Foundation began participating in Roxbury Township’s Adopt-A-Road program to clean a section of Mount Arlington Boulevard from the town border into Silver Springs.
 In 2013, we held a lake-wide community cleanup in conjunction with the five-year 60-inch drawdown.
 More than 400 volunteers accessed the lake from 39 different entry points and removed more than 23,000 pounds of trash from the lake bed.
-Another lake-wide community cleanup is currently being planned in conjunction with the 2018 five-year 60-inch drawdown.
+Another lake-wide cleanup is currently being planned in conjunction with the 2018 five-year 60-inch drawdown.